Civic Engagement Research Awards

 The research awards are contingent on state funding and availability each fiscal year.

-Institute for Research on Race and Public Policy/ College of Urban Planning and Public Affairs
+Department of Urban Planning and Policy/ College of Urban Planning and Public Affairs

 Recently Featured Research

 Sage Kim, PhD, recently presented her IPCE-funded research project, “Organizationally Mediated Social Capital, Community Engagement, and Medically Underserved Areas.”
 She studied the relationship between neighborhood characteristics and the distribution of federally qualified health centers (FQHCs) in Chicago.
 Her research explored how community organizations may mediate access to safety net services, and how recent state budget crisis and political conditions may affect ways that community organizations operate.

 Past award recipients

 IPCE Civic Engagement Research Awards have historically been allotted to areas of study ranging from sociology to education to computer science.